-The peptide-based format used to deliver PIONEER-identified neoepitopes in EVX-01 is able to specifically stimulate tumor-reactive T cells and have a turnaround time of approximately seven weeks from collection of patient-specific biopsies to administration of the therapy.
+The peptide-based format used to deliver PIONEER-identified neoepitopes in EVX-01 is able to specifically stimulate neoepitope-specific T cells and has a turnaround time of approximately seven weeks from collection of patient-specific biopsies to administration of the therapy.
 We believe that this seven-week turnaround time is significantly shorter as compared to other current patient-specific, peptide-based, immunotherapies, which have been shown to have turnaround times of 20 or more weeks.
 Using the peptide-based format, we believe that we have successfully addressed a major bottleneck in the production of patient-specific immunotherapies and can significantly accelerate the manufacturing process for the treatment of patients with advanced cancer.

-Our Second Lead Candidate EVX-02
+Our Second Lead Product Candidate EVX-02

-Our second lead product candidate, EVX-02, for the adjuvant treatment of advanced melanoma, was also developed using our PIONEER AI platform and is currently in a Phase 1/2a clinical trial.
+Our second lead product candidate, EVX-02, for adjuvant treatment of resectable melanoma, was also developed using our PIONEER AI platform.
 EVX-02 is a novel, neoepitope-based immunotherapy administered using a DNA plasmid modality.
-We have chosen a DNA-based format due to its strong pre-clinical data, its self-adjuvating effects and because of its potential for delivery of a large number of neoepitopes simultaneously.
+We have chosen a DNA-based format due to its strong preclinical data, its self-adjuvating effects and because of its potential for delivery of a large number of neoepitopes simultaneously.